sleepingmonk/koan/README.md

 ### Use
   - Install with composer to your drupal project.
-    - COMING SOON
+    - `composer install drupal/koan`
   - Enable the base theme in drupal via the UI or with drush:
-    - `drush en koan`
+    - `drush theme:install koan`
-  - Create a new theme with the following line in your `info.yml` file:  `base theme: koan`
+  - Create a new theme with the following line in your `info.yml` file:  `base theme: koan` **OR** use plop to generate a new subtheme in your `themes/custom` directory:
+    - cd to `themes/contrib/koan`
+    - `nvm use` (or some other method) to set the appropriate node version. (see `.nvmrc`)
+    - `npm install`
+    - `npm run plop`
+    - Follow the prompts to select `subtheme` and enter a name for your theme.
+    - Theme will be generated in your `themes/custom` dir ready for development.
+    - `drush theme:install [your_theme_name]`
-  - Include twig templates into your theme via `@atoms/button.twig`, etc.  COMING SOON
+  - Include Koan templates into your custom theme via `@atoms/button.twig`, etc.
+  - Include custom components from your subtheme via `[yourThemeNameAtoms]/[myAtom].twig`, etc.
+  - Be sure to attach the proper libraries.
+See [Docs](https://sleepingmonk.github.io/koan/?path=/docs/documentation-drupalintegration--docs#drupal-libraries) for more info.

 ## Pattern Library Development
   **For development of the pattern library only.
 Not required to use this as a base theme.**

 ### Requirements

-  - Node 18
+  - See `.nvmrc` for required node version.

 ### Installation

   - Clone this repo and cd to the directory
   - `nvm use`: to use the specified version of Node.
 (If using nvm to manage node.
 You may need to install the appropriate version.)
   - `npm install`: to install the required development packages.
   - `npm run storybook`: to start storybook.
 It will open a new browser window.

 ### Creating Components